-The many deficiencies noted in the attached report by Dr. Jim Schmid regarding PennEast materials on wetlands carry forward into the DEIS data, analysis, and findings.
+DRN provide expert reports by Dr. Jim Schmid regarding PennEast that further identified a multitude of deficiencies regarding wetlands which were not addressed in the final EIS or Order.
 Dr. Schmid's detailed analysis was based on filings by PennEast with FERC, the State of Pennsylvania, and elsewhere.
-Much of the detail provided in those other filings that were the basis of this analysis were not available as part of the DEIS.108 Specifically, it is a marked deficiency that the DEIS does not include detailed wetland information necessary for expert review like that of Dr. Schmid to accurately review and determine the quality of the wetlands that are to be impacted.
-Dr. Schmid's report based on the materials provided to other regulatory agencies demonstrates just how deficient, inaccurate, and misleading PennEast has been, and FERC is now adopting PennEast's assertions whole cloth.
-FERC and PennEast had the opportunity to remedy these many deficiencies, inaccuracies, missing data and problems in the DEIS and yet chose not to remedy them or address them in the DEIS.
-For more detail on the items identified below see attached report by Dr. Schmid.
+Much of the detail provided in those other filings that were the basis of Dr. Schmid's analysis were not available as part of the DEIS put forth for public comment - itself a major legal failing of the NEPA public process as applied to PennEast.
+86 Specifically, it is a marked deficiency that the DEIS issued for public comment did not include detailed wetland information necessary for expert review like that of Dr. Schmid to accurately review and determine the quality of the wetlands that are to be impacted.
+Dr. Schmid's report based on the materials provided to other